dottjt/plastic/other/unused/03-family-unused.md

 It was just another languid leathery detail to be proven instrumental in thy treasonous plot to usurp the state; detrimental in its use as a basic kindergarten fleshlight, guilty to the fraud of Capitalist greed.
 The resulting Communist uproar delegated a wave of anger as far as the eye coud, as spiteful crowds gathered to watch the fetus burn in all its entirety.

+the primitive courage required to deal with

+ Welcome to the house of my mother.